bsnux/fedora_config/README.md

 Personal configuration files
 ==============================

-A set of my configuration files, very useful for all my computers.
+A set of my configuration files, very useful for all my computers using [Fedora Linux](http://fedoraproject.org)

 This directory contains subdirectories and files that should be inside my *home* directory.
 It could be useful to create *symlinks* to them.